Rigidity of mapping class groups mod powers of twists: Quasi-isometric rigidity

+\begin{corollary} For all large multiples $K$, any self-quasi-isometry $f$ of $MCG/DT_K$ induces an automorphism $\phi$ of $\Cpdt$. \end{corollary} \begin{proof} For every terminal support $\ov U$, let $\partial \ov U$ be the element $\ov\gamma\in \Cpdt$ such that there exist lifts $U$ and $\gamma=\partial U$.
+This is a one-to-one correspondence between terminal supports and vertices of $\Cpdt$ (here we are using that every $1$-separating curve cuts out exactly one $S_4$, as $S=S_b$ with $b\ge 7$).
+Now, since being terminal has a completely combinatorial characterisation, in view of Lemma \ref{lem:term_supp_quoziente}, $f_{supp}$ must map terminal supports to terminal supports, and we can set $\phi(\partial \ov U)=\partial f_{supp}(\ov U)$.
+Moreover, $f_{supp}$ preserves compatibility, which, for terminal subsurface, is equivalent to the fact that their boundaries admit disjoint representatives.
+Thus $\phi$ is an automorphism of $\Cpdt$. \end{proof}

-Then this automorphism comes from some $\ov g\in MCG^\pm/DT_K$, by Theorem \ref{AutoExt}.
-Finally we need to show that, if $f_{supp}$ and $\ov g$ agree on terminal surface then they agree on every minimal surface.
+By Theorem \ref{AutoExt}, $\phi$ comes from some $\ov g\in MCG^\pm/DT_K$.
+Finally, we need to show that, if $f_{supp}$ and $\ov g$ agree on terminal subsurfaces then they agree on every minimal surface.
 More precisely we claim the following: \begin{lemma} For all large multiples $K$, every minimal support $\ov U$ for $MCG/DT_K$ is uniquely determined by the terminal supports it is compatible with. \end{lemma}